micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 2.md

 For to this end I also wrote, that I might put you to the test, whether you are obedient in all things.

 ###### 10
 Now whom you forgive anything, I also _forgive_.
-For [^b]if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ,
+For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ,

 ###### 11
 lest Satan should take advantage of us; for we are not ignorant of his devices. ## Triumph in Christ

 ###### 12
-Furthermore, when I came to Troas to _preach_ Christ's gospel, and a [^c]door was opened to me by the Lord,
+Furthermore, when I came to Troas to _preach_ Christ's gospel, and a door was opened to me by the Lord,

 ###### 13
 I had no rest in my spirit, because I did not find Titus my brother; but taking my leave of them, I departed for Macedonia.

 ###### 14
-Now thanks _be_ to God who always leads us in triumph in Christ, and through us [^d]diffuses the fragrance of His knowledge in every place.
+Now thanks _be_ to God who always leads us in triumph in Christ, and through us diffuses the fragrance of His knowledge in every place.

 ###### 15
 For we are to God the fragrance of Christ among those who are being saved and among those who are perishing.